Author Archive

 Beauty industry home businesses are MAJOR businesses.

-There are 2 types of home businesses.
 Because beauty industry businesses have clients coming to the home for services that are not typical of a residential area, they are considered a major home business.
 Major home businesses cause a degree of interruption to the neighbourhood, for example, less parking available for residents and their guests, versus minor businesses that typically do not receive clients in their home.

 What about insurance?

 Insurance is important for any business, including a home business.
-Not many insurance companies specialize in beauty industry insurance, an insurance broker may be able to help you find the right company for you.
+There are some insurance companies that specialize in beauty industry insurance, an insurance broker may be able to help you find the right company for you.
 Your insurer should understand the specific challenges of beauty industry businesses.
+Some insurance companies serve both home and business.

 Fees and other things to consider.